 Taking into consideration that she is a greyhound and what you have learned, you are not surprised that her labwork is a little different than other breeds.

-Millie’s high PCV is expected for this breed.
-After speaking with a clinical pathologist at your reference lab, you realize that what you were seeing where grey-eosinophils.
-This morphological characteristics of her white blood cells is often noted in greyhounds as well.
+Millie’s PCV is expected for this breed despite being above the upper reference limit.
+After speaking with a clinical pathologist at your reference lab, you realize that what you were seeing were grey-eosinophils.
+This morphological characteristic of her white blood cells is often noted in greyhounds as well.
 Gratefully these findings are normal for Millie based on her breed and they will not negatively affect her.

-Considering breed differences in dog hematology can help veterinarians not only come to definitive diagnoses but also guide appropriate care for patients.
+Considering breed-related differences in dog hematology can help veterinarians not only come to definitive diagnoses but also guide appropriate care for patients.

-Due to the lack of outward clinical signs associated with these morphologic blood cell anomalies and high prevalence of mixed breed dogs, it is almost impossible to predict which patients should automatically have a blood smear evaluated when a CBC is submitted.
+Due to the lack of outward clinical signs associated with these morphologic blood cell anomalies and high prevalence of mixed breed dogs, it is almost impossible to predict which patients should automatically have a blood smear evaluated when a complete blood count is submitted.
 Working with an animal diagnostics laboratory that specializes in and considers breed differences in canine hematology can enhance patient care.

 With the advent and progress of computer vision, or artificial intelligence, the time-consuming process of predicting which patients need a blood smear evaluated is no longer necessary or separate from CBCs; Moichor’s ability to implement computer vision technology means CBC results are automatically confirmed, RBC, WBC, and platelet morphology are assessed, and evidence of infectious diseases is identified.

-Moichor’s computer vision technology and inclusion of cell morphologic assessments in every CBC is improving veterinary practitioners' access to seeing the fuller picture when it comes to animal health.
+Moichor’s computer vision technology and inclusion of cell morphologic assessments in every complete blood count is improving veterinary practitioners' access to seeing the fuller picture when it comes to animal health.
 Moichor is dedicated to expanding reference intervals in general but also committed to creating breed-specific reference intervals.